 Marginal note:Where extension to be granted

-(a) the investigation of the offence to which the interception relates; or
+(a) the investigation of the offence to which the authorization relates, or

-(b) a subsequent investigation of an offence commenced as a result of information obtained from the investigation referred to in paragraph (a).
+(b) a subsequent investigation of an offence listed in section 183 commenced as a result of information obtained from the investigation referred to in paragraph (a),

 Marginal note:Application to be accompanied by affidavit

-(4) An application shall be accompanied by an affidavit deposing to
+(4) An application pursuant to subsection (2) shall be accompanied by an affidavit deposing to

 (a) the facts known or believed by the deponent and relied on to justify the belief that an extension should be granted; and

-(b) the number of instances, if any, on which an application has, to the knowledge or belief of the deponent, been made under subsection (2) in relation to the particular interception and on which the application was withdrawn or the application was not granted, the date on which each application was made and the judge to whom each application was made.
+(b) the number of instances, if any, on which an application has, to the knowledge or belief of the deponent, been made under that subsection in relation to the particular authorization and on which the application was withdrawn or the application was not granted, the date on which each application was made and the judge to whom each application was made.

 - Date modified: